ahoymarcus/nextjs-myjs-tech-blog/articles/web-performance-and-core-vitals-2022-02-02.md

 Both of these process are directed for users experiences, meaning fast and smooth results in the use of the web, including mobile devices.

+### Other Kinds of Metrics

+1. User Satisfaction and Apdex:

+	This test involves taking real feedback from users interaction and aggregation some desired end goal.
+	The justification of this metric relies on the fact that lab tests are not always faithful to real world cases.

+2. Complete Page Load Time:

+	This metric is important because it may convey important information about the use of the page across different devices and plataforms, including slower connections like 3G, etc...

+3. Time to first byte (TTFB):

+	This metric reaches for measuring the initial gap a client has until it can start processing the page.
+	One clear example of this is Server Side Rendering versus Client Side Rendering, where in the first case the requisition for the page comes with a prerenditition from the server, while the second has a delay of requesting and then starting the process from the zero.

+4. Error Rate:

+	This measure the percentage of request issues in relation to the total number of requests, and since errors can lead to countless problems to the webpage or application, it is wise to be monitoring them.

+5. Peak Response Time (PRT):)

+	This is the measure to search for the longest response times for all requests to the server and use the information to try to find parts of the application that may be underperforming.

 ### Further Reading